 The eastern approach to healing arts

-Now you might think that they are basically all ignorant and uneducated here in Thailand.
-That’s not the case.
-The reason is that Thai Massage, and pretty much all eastern healing arts, are not based on the western scientific anatomical model.
+Now you might think that they are somewhat ignorant and uneducated in Thailand.
+But that’s not the case.
+The reason is that Thai Massage, and pretty much all Eastern healing arts, are not based on the Western scientific anatomical model.

 Now let’s move outside of Thailand and let’s ask the same question again: Do Thai Massage therapists need to know anatomy and physiology?
 And now the answer is YES.

 Why?
-Because in the western world, if you want to get a massage license, you need to know anatomy and physiology.
-This is the only reference point which almost all western therapists have.
+Because in the Western world, if you want to get a massage license, you need to know anatomy and physiology.
+This is the only reference point that almost all Western therapists have.
 It’s their language, their terminology.

 Is it really necessary for learning Thai Massage?
 No!
 Is it helpful?
 Yes!
-Nowadays there is kind of a hybrid system.
-Even here in Thailand the large Thai Massage schools have included anatomy courses into their curriculum in the last few years because their western students expect it and want it.
+Nowadays there is a kind of hybrid system.
+Even here in Thailand, the large Thai Massage schools have included anatomy courses in their curriculum in the last few years because their Western students expect it and want it.

 But still, the vast majority of Thai Massage schools in Thailand only teach the sen line system without any anatomy.

-It’s similar to what happened with yoga in the western world.
+This is similar to what has happened with yoga in the Western world.
 Yoga in India has traditionally been a spiritual discipline with the aim of raising your consciousness.

-But nowadays in the western world it is often practiced as just an exercise routine.
-It might look like yoga, but the original spirit and purpose is just not there.
+But nowadays in the Western world it is often practiced as just an exercise routine.
+It might look like yoga, but the original spirit and purpose are not there anymore.